ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-a-custom-property-value.md

 - `V` – is the format specifier for description.

 OUTPUT:
-If 'Property1 = Value1: Description1', the output will be 'Value1'.
+<br/>If 'Property1 = Value1: Description1', the output will be 'Value1'.

 **Note:** This method may not be usable in WHERE clauses within a SELECT statement due to type compatibility.